-Every single year, the one item that never leaves my Christmas/birthday wish list is more film.
-But many people in my life seem to have a hard time choosing what film photography related gifts.
-And I get it — film photography is complicated.
+Every single year, the one item that never leaves my (and every other film photographer’s) Christmas/birthday wish list is more film.
+But most non-photographers have a hard time knowing what to pick for a film photographer because it’s all so complicated.

-This article is mostly intended to help out my mom, but I know she’s not the only mom out there who has a hard time finding the right gifts for the film photographer in their lives.
+This article is actually intended to help my mom out, but I know she’s not the only mom, or partner out there having a hard time finding the right gifts for the film photographers in their lives.

 Film photography gifts under $25

-Find them the perfect camera strap to match their style — a great stocking stuffer
+1. Find the perfect camera strap to match their style

 Camera straps are one of the most overlooked items in photography.
-Most people stick with the camera strap that came with the camera even if they’re thin, uncomfortable, and even not user friendly.
-These are one of those items that photographers don’t usually purchase themselves, because they’d rather spend their money on an extra roll of film.
+Most people stick with the camera strap that came with the camera even if they’re thin or uncomfortable.

 Camera straps come in a variety of different shapes and styles, and usually cost less than $25.
 But there are a large variety of options, including boutique styles that may cost more.

 There are more expensive options out there designed for working professional photographers, like the Peak Design or Black Rapid straps.
 But the more expensive options are tailored to a specific need, like carrying multiple cameras, securing the camera in a specific way, or for speed.

 Usually, a photographer will shell out the money themselves if they knew they had this specific need.